 Location Data in the Knowledge Graph

-My main project for the summer was introducing the concept of locations.
+My main project for the summer was introducing the concept of locations to the knowledge graph.
 Why locations?
 Two main reasons:

-This goes back to what we discussed above with the graph structure enabling easy traversal along relationships.
-Because of this, it intuitively makes sense for locations to be represented in the graph because they geographical entities are hierarchical by nature (think country → city → neighborhood → restaurant, etc.).
+- Easily traverse Airbnb inventory by location: This goes back to what we discussed above with the graph structure enabling easy traversal along relationships.
+Because of this, it intuitively makes sense for locations to be represented in the graph, because the geographical entities are hierarchical by nature (think country → city → neighborhood → restaurant, etc.).

 Structure of geo-hierarchy nodes/edges

-As seen in the image above, we can now really easily represent the geographical relationships between things on Airbnb.
-In any given market, there are several neighborhoods which each contain tons of inventory items from Airbnb (Experiences, Homes, Places, and Restaurants).
+As seen in the image above, we can now easily represent the geographical relationships between things on Airbnb.
+In any given market, there are several neighborhoods, each of which contains tons of inventory items on Airbnb (Experiences, Homes, Places, and Restaurants).

-Neighborhoods, Markets, and other location nodes have different types in the knowledge graph because different location types may require different types of information and encoding the hierarchy explicitly makes it easy to find the appropriate level of granularity desired.
-In addition, there is a single edge type, contains_location, to represent geographical hierarchies in order to make it simple to traverse from a high-level geographical node to the leaf inventory entities.
+Neighborhoods, Markets, and other location nodes have different types in the knowledge graph because different location types may require different types of information, and explicitly encoding the hierarchy makes it easy to find the appropriate level of desired granularity.
+In addition, there is a single edge type, contains_location, that represents geographical hierarchies, in order to make it simple to traverse from a high-level geographical node to the leaf inventory entities.

-As a first proof-of-concept for the data, I launched an experiment with a Neighborhood section in our post home-booking emails to surface a description and experiences for the neighborhood that the guest is staying in, providing more local context for guests.
-You can imagine in the future having search result groupings for neighborhoods by what they’re known for (Neighborhoods great for Nightlife, Food, etc.) and personalizing what kinds of inventory we show cross-verticals (Experiences for activities that people do a lot in that location and Restaurants for specialty cuisines in that region).
+As a proof-of-concept, I launched an experiment with a Neighborhood section in our post Home-booking emails to surface a description of and Experiences for the neighborhood that the guest is staying in, providing more local context for guests.
+You can imagine in the future having search results grouped by neighborhoods for what they’re known for (Neighborhoods great for Nightlife, Food, etc.), and personalizing what kinds of inventory we show cross-verticals (Experiences for activities that people do a lot in that location and Restaurants for specialty cuisines in that region).

 Thanks to my manager, Elizabeth Ford, the team on Knowledge Graph that helped with the post: Xiaoya Wei, Lei Shi, Manuel Ebert, and everyone else on Inform and Trip Platform who helped me out along the way, including Yizheng Liao and Chris Zhu for giving me more insight into data science/inference work at Airbnb and Xiaoyou Wang and Lumen Bigott for helping me launch the neighborhood email experiment!
 I had an awesome time this summer and really enjoyed getting to have ownership over something that will hopefully help the Airbnb community for years to come :) Shout out to all the amazing interns and people I met who made the summer so fun and rewarding!
 I’ll miss the ping pong table and the ramen bar :’(